llogostevo/travel-blog/README.md

 TODO

+- need to make posts page responsive
 - Need to add in metatags to blog page, individual blog pages
 - need to make blog posts dynamic from a file / variable
-- need to make cards responsive
 - need to have a database to contain the detail for each blog card.

+DONE
+- need to make cards responsive (DONE)